Please change your location to view this page.

 - volunteer protection.

-The Not-for-profit Law Risk and Insurance Guide provides detailed information on risk management strategies and different insurance products that can be used as part of a community organisation's risk management.
+The Not-for-profit Law Insurance and Risk Management for Community Organisations Guide for all Australian states and territories, provides detailed information on risk management strategies and different insurance products that can be used as part of a community organisation's risk management.

 Indemnity for office holders of incorporated associations